ahmed-elbehairy7/Focus/README.md

 ### setup

+#### Installing

+You can simply clone the repo stable production branch by the following command

+    git clone -b prod https://github.com/ahmed-elbehairy7/Focus

 #### installing the requirements

 The only way right now to use the application is to clone the repo, then install the requirements with this command in the command line.